 Producing safe and effective formulation is the main goal for Pharmaceutical industry.
-Hence pharmaceutical industry has great concern towards impurities due to their adverse effects.
+Hence pharmaceutical industry has great concern towards quality and quantity to develop pure and safe products.
 The trends in pharmaceutical analysis focuses on the modern methods, technology and tools for control of related impurities, and faster analysis time, better separation time and faster method development.

 - Track 2-1Qualitative Analysis

 - Track 2-5Physical And Chemical Properties of Drug Molecules